halon-extras/msal/README.md

 ### msal(options)

 Fetch an OAuth2 access token using the provided credentials.

+**Params**

+- options `array` - Options array

+The following options are available in the **options** array.

+- id `string` - The ID of the tenant as configured in `smtpd.yaml` (See above)
+- username `string` - The username for the mailbox in Office 365
+- password `string` - The password for the mailbox in Office 365

+**Returns**

 A successful fetch will return an associative array with a `result` key that contains the access token.
 On error an associative array with a `error` key will be provided.

-### Example
+## Example

 Below is an example on how to send email through Office 365 using OAuth2.

-**predelivery.hsl**
+### predelivery.hsl

 ```
 $tenant = "tenant1";